aldredb/ibp-ansible-template/README.md

 # Automated Deployment with Ansible

-This folder contains ansible scripts, configs to setup KTB on IBP deployed on Openshift in an automated manner, thanks to [IBM ansible collection](https://github.com/IBM-Blockchain/ansible-collection).
+This folder contains ansible scripts, configs to setup a blockchain network on IBP deployed on Openshift in an automated manner, thanks to [IBM ansible collection](https://github.com/IBM-Blockchain/ansible-collection).

 ## Requirements